mikf/gallery-dl/docs/configuration.rst

     ``-u/--username`` and ``-p/--password`` command-line options or
     by using a |.netrc|_ file. (see Authentication_)

-    Note: The password values for ``danbooru`` and ``e621`` should be the API keys found in your user profile, not the actual account password.
+    Note: The password value for ``danbooru`` and ``e621`` should be the API key found in your user profile, not the actual account password.

 extractor.*.netrc